ibm-js/deliteful/docs/tutorial/Part5CustomRenderer.md

 });
 ```

 This needs some explanations.
-The `itemRenderer` property of the deliteful List widget can be set to an instance of a
+The `ItemRenderer` property of the deliteful List widget can be set to an instance of a
 subclass of `deliteful/list/ItemRenderer`.
 For each element of the data source, an instance of the renderer class
 will be created.
 The DOM contents of each item is defined by the `template` property,
 which is parsed and processed by the [handlebars](/delite/docs/master/handlebars.md)